 Be sure to check our Online Program schedule for upcoming courses on diet, yoga, meditation, stress management and positive thinking.
 You can also purchase recordings of previous courses to view at your leisure.

-Mariah Laine Moyle is a shamanic energy medicine practitioner, yoga teacher and writer living in New Providence, Bahamas.
-Her writing has evolved from Bahamas-specific travel writing, which included publishing the first edition of Moon Bahamas travel guide, to wellness articles and blogs, and a memoir on her healing journey she is currently working on.
-She is passionate about her path as a healer and is dedicated to bringing these ancient shamanic and yogic teachings to the western world through writing and practitioner work.
+Mariah Laine Moyle is a shamanic energy medicine practitioner, yoga teacher, and writer living in the Bahamas.
+She wrote the first edition of Moon Bahamas travel guide and Escape to the Bahamas relocation guide, and currently contributes to online publications in the field of health and wellness.
+She is passionate about her path as a healer and is dedicated to bringing ancient shamanic and yogic teachings to the western world through writing and practitioner work.